a472/send-email-alert/README.md

 # send-email-alert
-This app will send periodic email alert using CELERY and CELERY-BEAT After hitting soecific django API
+This app will send periodic email alert using CELERY and CELERY-BEAT After hitting specific django API

 ### In linux Install rabbitmq server..